n0remac/CamCam/README.md

 # CamCam

 ## Introduction
-This is a fancy little tool that will allow you to put an overplay on your webcam.
+This is a fancy little tool that will allow you to put an overlay on your webcam.
 I developed it after being fed up with the lack of innovation in the online interview space.
-I've made this as simple as possible to anyone to set it up and for others to build on top of it.
-I hope this help you stand out or that you make some cool new innovations.
-I am new to a lot of these technologies an would appreciate any feedback and insights.
+I've made this as simple as possible to allow anyone to set it up and expand upon.
+I hope this help you stand out or make something amazing.
+I am new to a lot of these technologies and would appreciate any feedback and insights.
 Feel free to reach out on discord -> n0remac#9451.

-There are three main components: a dummy cam that you can stream custom content into, and FFMpeg script to create the overlay and stream to the dummy cam, and an optional bit of OpenCV allow you to use gestures to effect the video stream.
+There are three main components: a dummy cam, an FFMpeg script to create the overlay and stream to the dummy cam, and a bit of OpenCV to allow you to use gestures to effect the video stream.
 The name CamCam is in reference to taking input from your webcam and outputting it to a dummy cam, but it's also one of my nicknames :P

 ## Setup
 The following works on Linux.
 If you are using Mac or Windows you will need to find another way to send the stream to a dummy webcam.
 One possible option is to stream to VLC, capture that with OBS, then use OBS Virtualcam.
 I tested streaming to VLC but that already had too much latency.
 I will put those instructions at the end just in case someone can figure out how to optimize them.